One Solution to Power Query Challenge 5

 And you can click here to get the original data file (as well as see solutions posted by myself and others).

 I would also like to quickly restate that another of my main goals was to do as much using the UI as possible, and make certain that the students in my workshop could maintain this solution.
-During the three day workshop (similar to my upcoming self service BI bootcamp), we did a full day of Power Query work, but mainly around reshaping data through the user interface.
+During the three day workshop (similar to my Self Service BI Academy), we did a full day of Power Query work, but mainly around reshaping data through the user interface.
 The deepest we got into M code was creating a list using a structure like {1..10}.
 So moving to crazy conditional logic and List.Generate solutions was out of the scope of where I wanted to take this for them. 😉

 One solution to Power Query Challenge 5